MMMBop: Notable cover versions

 Twenty years after the first recording of "MMMBop", approximately 93,000 cover versions of the song were counted by MTV reporter Patrick Hosken in March 2016, as represented on YouTube.
 The Hansons told Rebecca Milzoff at Vulture that they had not heard any good cover versions, because "People can't sing the chorus right.
 Most of the time they syncopate it wrong," according to Isaac Hanson.
 Later that year, Postmodern Jukebox recorded a cover in the style of 1950s swinging doo-wop with four male singers; picking up 1.5 million views on YouTube in the first year.
 In July 2019, the official Hanson Twitter feed shared a video by Scary Pockets, a band founded by keyboardist Jack Conte.
 The Scary Pockets version was fronted by Lucy Schwartz on lead vocals, and Adam Neely covered the electric bass.

+In 2023, English band Busted released a cover version of the song, in collaboration with Hanson, for their album Greatest Hits 2.0.
+The new version, "MMMBop 2.0", was released as a single worldwide on May 26, 2023.
+It peaked at number 10 on the UK Singles Sales Chart.